netdata/netdata/collectors/node.d.plugin/snmp/README.md

 - each SNMP device may have a different update frequency
 - each SNMP device will accept one or more batches to report values (you can set `max_request_size` per SNMP server, to control the size of batches).

-The source code of the plugin is [here](https://github.com/netdata/netdata/blob/master/node.d/snmp.node.js).

 ## Configuration

 You will need to create the file `/etc/netdata/node.d/snmp.conf` with data like the following.